 If you think this Borek looks stunning, just wait until you taste it!!
-Flaky filo pastry is wrapped around a spiced lamb filling dotted with pine nuts and currants, then into a charming spiral.
-Borek is found in different guises and goes by various names depending where you are – burek, bourekas, byrek etc. But the thing they all have in common?
+Flaky filo pastry is wrapped around a spiced lamb filling dotted with pine nuts and currants, then curled into a charming spiral.
+Borek is found in different guises and goes by various names – burek, bourekas, byrek etc. But the thing they all have in common?
 They’re all irresistible!

 Savoury pastries are hard to beat.
 It explains why pretty much every nation on earth seems to boast at least one kind they’re fiercely proud of.
 Borek is a pastry that gets so much love it can be found in not one but a swathe of countries, spanning the Balkans and Eastern Europe, Greece and Turkey, all the way to Armenia and North Africa – the Borek Belt!